processing/art-plus-code/_curriculum/a-unit.md

 ---
 # This is the frontmatter
-title: "Topic A: Capturing Movement with Digital Lines" # Title and Heading 1
+title: "Topic A" # Title and Heading 1
 permalink: /unit-a/ # Give your page a permalink
 hidden: false # Remove this line for any units you want added to the sidebar navigation